19,123 cases, 691 dead, 511 hospitalized in NC; 9 cases, 1 active in Watauga

 Carter*

 The above testing numbers could be incomplete due to differences in reporting from health departments and other agencies.
-Sources include AppHealthCare (May 15), NCDHHS (May 18), Toe River Health District, Caldwell County Health Department and Tennessee Department of Health.
+Sources include AppHealthCare (May 18), NCDHHS (May 18), Toe River Health District (May 18), Caldwell County Health Department (May 18) and Tennessee Department of Health (May 18).
+Wilkes Health is not reporting the number of tests completed.

 *The Tennessee Department of Health totals include the sum of negative tests and confirmed cases for each county but might not reflect pending tests.